High-Density Ultracold Neutron Source for Low-Energy Particle Physics Experiments

-We report initial measurements of superthermal UCN production from the SuperSUN source at the Institut Laue-Langevin (ILL) in Grenoble \cite{supersundata}.
-After briefly describing the apparatus, we characterize UCN buildup within the source, loss of UCN during holding (\textit{in-situ} storage), and performance in the continuous ``open converter" extraction mode.
-Total UCN production at saturation is 4.5 times that of a prototype source at the ILL \cite{panEDM,chanel2022concept}, exceeding earlier demonstrations by a factor 14 \cite{PhysRevLett.107.134801,Piegsa:2014kwa} and achieving the largest UCN density stored and measured to date.
+We report initial measurements of superthermal UCN production from the SuperSUN source at the Institut Laue-Langevin (ILL) in Grenoble \cite{supersundata,PhysRevC.92.015501}.
+After briefly describing the apparatus, we quantify the main loss mechanisms affecting UCN accumulation and \textit{in-situ} storage within the source.
+We then reconstruct \textit{in-situ} total-energy spectra from the physical loss parameters obtained via fits to data, and show that very different spectra can be obtained as a consequence of different accumulation and holding delays.
+Total UCN production at saturation is 4.5 times that of the SUN-2 prototype source at the ILL \cite{panEDM,chanel2022concept}, exceeding earlier demonstrations by a factor 14 \cite{PhysRevLett.107.134801,Piegsa:2014kwa} and achieving the largest UCN density stored and measured to date.